Hey, I'm Justin Erogun. I'm a Computer Science graduate from the University of Guelph, with a minor in Philosophy.

 Engineered new features using technologies such as Go, Python, Kubernetes, and Docker.

-Maintained and increased E2E, component, and unit test coverage.
+Increased and maintained E2E, component, and unit test coverage.

 Executed multiple phases of a large-scale software redevelopment project.